hasanali28/Walmart-Sales-Forecast/README.md

 We've to predict the sales from 45 stores of Walmart.
 One challenge of modelling retail data is to make decision based on short history.

 ###### Data Available
-We've provided Sales from 45 loations in a train.csv and we've to predict of test.csv
+train.csv with sales from 45 loations of Walmart. feature.csv contains additional data related to store, department and regional activity.
 ###### Exploratory Data Analysis
 Weekly Sales Combined
 ![weekly sales combines](https://user-images.githubusercontent.com/20225277/47764754-9aa99e00-dcec-11e8-92fd-51df4e20bd12.png)